ClaudioZandonella/PRDA/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Added doi reference to citations in the DESCRIPTION file.
+* Replaced \dontrun{} with \donttest{} in the functions examples that are executable in more than 5 sec.

-* Solved the problem of CITATION entries.
+* Removed the seed argument in the functions to avoid modifying the .GlobalEnv, in line with CRAN policies.

 ## Test environments